glenn-sorrentino/PathShield/README.md

 ## License

-MIT License - Use at your own risk
+MIT License - Use at your own risk.
+Developers provide no warranty and accept no liability for unlawful or unethical use.
+Review local regulations before deployment.

 ## Contributing